 If equipment is required to execute the job, the worker must be provided safety clothes, helmets, gloves, or any other necessary safety equipment by the employer.

-Once you have worked on a limited-term contract for 3 years, your employer is required to offer you a permanent employment agreement or terminate your employment.
-[Read: How to apply for a work permit in Croatia]
+Once you have worked on a limited-term contract for 3 years, your employer must offer you a permanent employment contract or terminate your employment.

 You cannot work more than 3 consecutive years on a limited-term contract.
 If your employer is trying to put you on a fourth limited-term contract instead of offering you permanent employment, warn your employer of your right to a permanent contract.

 In addition, if your employer fails to notify you at the end of your three years and you continue to work past the contract expiration, you have an automatic right to permanent employment.
 The window to terminate you without the offer of permanent employment expires on the last day of your three years.